geekodour/o/content/docs/updates/projects.md

 ### saparscribe.today {#saparscribe-dot-today}

 Found the domain and twitter username available and decided need to build something with it.
-I like what I came up with.
-Shipping soon.🚀
+I like what I came up with. ~~Shipping soon~~. going to take a while.

 </div>